shidi1985/academic-kickstart/content/post/2020-PESGM-Best-Paper/index.md

 +++
-title = "One paper from my group has been chosen as Best Paper by IEEE PES General Meeting 2020." date = 2020-06-18T00:00:00
+title = "One paper from my group has been selected as Best Paper by IEEE PES General Meeting 2020." date = 2020-06-18T00:00:00

 # List format.